 The Wine Guardian cooling unit is a professional grade, American-manufactured, split two-piece climate control unit designed specifically for the storage of wine at cellar temperatures.
 It is designed for easy installation and operation.
 Wine Guardian uses digital electronic controls and R-134a refrigerant.
-The entire Wine Guardian fan coil section is tested at the factory and the condensing unit is shipped separately.
+The entire Wine Guardian fan coil section and the condensing unit is tested at the factory.
 All components are of a high quality standard commercial grade.

 The entire system is approved by ETL according to UL 1995 and CSA safety standards.
 All wiring complies with NEC.
 Each Wine Guardian fan coil section is furnished with a sealed, UL-approved power cord and plug.